btmoyers/EcolGenLessons/_episodes/03-working-with-files.md

 {: .bash}

 ~~~
-/usr/bin/power_report.sh
+/usr/bin/get_bluetooth_device_class.sh  /usr/bin/lprsetup.sh  /usr/bin/start_bluetoothd.sh  /usr/bin/start_bluetoothlog.sh  /usr/bin/unix-lpr.sh
 ~~~
 {: .output}

-Lists every file in `/usr/bin` that ends in the characters `.sh`, which in my case is just one file.
+Lists every file in `/usr/bin` that ends in the characters `.sh`, which in my case is five files.
 The `/usr/bin` directory structure is common to unix-based operating systems, including Linux and Mac OS, and is where common user executable files are stored.
 The convenience of this structure is that the location `/usr/bin` is by default part of the bash `PATH` environmental variables, or where bash knows to look for commands/programs/scripts.
 There is no direct equivalent in Windows, although `c:\windows\system32` serves a very similar function.
 We'll discuss the bash `PATH` further in future lessons.

 > ## Home vs. Root
 >